adudu21isme/rbxrulebreakers/README.md

 > This is to let you know what would count as a violation (not all is listed)

-1. Endangerment of users that are not an adult.
+1. Child endangerment
 2. Exploiting (using third-party software to tamper with Roblox)
 3. Excessive Toxicity (Bullying, Harassment, Threats)
 4. Harmful misinformation
 5. Scamming
-8. False reasons onto a game ban that can negatively impact the person (4)
+8. False reasons onto a game ban that can negatively impact the person (4, several other violations are required for this to be added as one)

 # Usage
 > These are examples.
 The game must have HTTP Requests Enabled.